epsstan/reladomo-kata/docs/Chaining.md

 The goal of bitemporal milestoning is to track changes along both dimensions.
 So we cannot simply update the balance in Row 1.

 We start by adding Row 2 which records two facts
-* From 2017/1/1 to 2017/1/2 the account had a balance of $0.
+* From yesterday (2017/1/1) to today (2017/1/2) the account had a balance of $0.
 So FROM_Z = 2017/1/1, THRU_Z=2017/1/2
-* Row 2 was added to the database on 2017/1/2.
+* Row 2 was added to the database today (2017/1/2).
 This change is valid for the foreseeable future.
 So IN_Z = 2017/1/2, OUT_Z = Infinity

 | Account # | Balance | FROM_Z | THRU_Z |  IN_Z |  OUT_Z |  Row Number |
 | --- | --- | --- | --- | --- | --- | --- |
 | ACC1      | 0       | 2017/1/1 | 9999/1/1 | 2017/1/1 | 9999/1/1 | 1 |
 | ACC1      | 0       | 2017/1/1 | 2017/1/2 | 2017/1/2 | 9999/1/1 | 2 |

 We then add Row 3 which records two facts as well
-* Sarting from 2017/1/2 the account has a new balance of $10.
+* Starting today (2017/1/2) the account has a balance of $10.
 This is true for the foreseeable future.
 So FROM_Z = 2017/1/2, THRU_Z = Infinity
-* Row 3 was added to the database on 2017/1/2.
+* Row 3 was added to the database today (2017/1/2).
 This change is valid for the forseeable future.
 So IN_Z = 2017/1/2, OUT_Z = Infinity

 | Account # | Balance | FROM_Z | THRU_Z |  IN_Z |  OUT_Z |  Row Number |
 | --- | --- | --- | --- | --- | --- | --- |